kroekle/word-game/README.md

 # Word Game

-This is rego and data that will similute a popular word game.
+This is rego and data that will simulate a popular word game.
 It's written in a way that utilizes the REST interface of Open Policy Agent for the game itself.
 It works best when using [Styra DAS Free](https://signup.styra.com/).
 A blog was written around the creation of this, that can be found [here]().

 ## Setup
   * In Styra DAS create a new custom system.